Adictya/app-builder-docs/docs/sdks/guides/embed_web_sdk_react.md

 <!-- LHS -->

-To create a FPE in a React web app you need to access the `createFPE` method on the imported `AgoraAppBuilder` object, which takes the `FPEConfig` as a parameter and returns a FPE Object.
+To create a Customization in a React web app you need to access the `createCustomization` method on the imported `AgoraAppBuilder` object, which takes the `UserCustomizationConfig` as a parameter and returns a customization object.

 Make sure you do this on component mount for best results.